The Great American Dream Machine

-The Great American Dream Machine was a weekly satirical variety television series, produced in New York City by WNET and broadcast on PBS from 1971 to 1972.
+The Great American Dream Machine is a weekly satirical variety television series, produced in New York City by WNET and broadcast on PBS from 1971 to 1972.
 The program was hosted by humorist and commentator Marshall Efron.
 Other notable cast members included Chevy Chase and contributors included Albert Brooks, Paul Jacobs, Studs Terkel, and Andy Rooney.
 The show centered on skits and satirical political commentary.
 The show was originally 90 minutes long and usually covered at least seven different current event topics.
 In the second season, the show was reduced to an hour.

 Titles

 The show began and ended with patriotic marching music and red, white, and blue GREAT AMERICAN DREAM MACHINE lettering, striped like an American flag.
 There was an animated "machine" of sorts, with complex moving parts, that had no evident function.
 The title theme was composed and performed by Steve Katz of Blood, Sweat & Tears fame.

 Features

 Some of the skits would later be revamped for the movie The Groove Tube.

 There were also occasional short films presented on the show, most of them "experimental" or documentaries about artistic endeavours.
 Some of these were subtitled.

 Each week there was a Great American Hero segment.
-One week was Evel Knievel; played over Evel's hospital footage was a honky-tonk song about putting body parts back together.
+One week was Evel Knievel; played over Knievel's hospital footage was a honky-tonk song about putting body parts back together.
 The song was written and performed by Martin Mull.